 Waterworld Aqua Park

-If you’re traveling with the kids (or just have a young, adventurous spirit), then you must make it to Lloret de Mar Water park!
-Enjoy a day of excitement, splashes, laughs, and childish behavior.
+Enjoy a day of excitement, splashes, laughs, and childish behaviour.
 Grab a tube and slide down one of the high speed, swirly water slides, or cool down in the Olympic size pool.
 Whatever takes your fancy you’re sure to be queuing back up for more of it.

 How to Get To Lloret De Mar